matao1984/temcompanion/docs/User Guide.md

 ### 4.3 Analyse functions
 - Set scale
 Redefine the pixel calibration.
-The acceptable units for real space images are: m, cm, mm, um, $\mu$m, nm, pm.
+The acceptable units for real space images are: m, cm, mm, um, `$\mu$`m, nm, pm.
 The units for reciprocal space images are 1/(real space unit).

 ## 4. About the emd format